acatone-git/SteelSeries_Stratus_Plus_Bluetooth_Setup_Windows/README.md

 # Step 5 (Optional)

 - In XOutput, Navigate to Tool > Setting
-- Check the two boxes labelled "Run at Windows Startup" & "Close application to tray bay"
+- Tick the two boxes labelled "Run at Windows Startup" & "Close application to tray bay"